October 17, 2015, 1pm PDT

 With social media and the internet generally making it easy to contact faculty across the globe students are tempted to do so.
 But when is it appropriate?
-The short answer: contact them if they request it.
-Blog Post
+The short answer is contact them if they request it.

-One question I get asked a lot is should students present at conference.
+One question I get asked a lot is if students should present at conference.
 In fact it is often more of a statement of intent rather than a question about whether it is useful.
 The answer, however, is not as clear as many students believe.
-Blog Post

 A recent study shows significant variation in commute times for students depending on where they live in New York City.
 The concern with the findings is that longer commute times have greater impacts on students already facing other obstacles.